-Items Definition Severely Errored Second Count: The number of seconds during which 15% or more EBs occurred or one or more alarms were detected.
-Ratio: Ratio of SES to total seconds in availability time (SESR: Severely Errored Second Ratio) OTU/ODU, Stage n ODU ODU/TCM SES OCI AIS LCK PLM TIM BDI OCI AIS IAE LCK LTC TIM BDI Background Block Error BBE Count: EBs that excludes blocks which Ratio: Ratio of BBE to all blocks exclue Background Block Error Ratio) are determined as SES. ding blocks in SES (BBER: UAS Background Block Error Ratio) Unavailable Time When SES continues for ten seconds, UAS starts from the beginning of the time.
-When items other than SES continues for ten seconds, UAS ends at one second before the time.
-Refer to the figure of Example of Unavailable Time Detection .
-First, the time (when determining the start of UAS) is not counted as UAS, and then if determined, the UAS is recounted.
-First, the time (when determining the end of UAS) is counted as UAS, and then if determined, the UAS is recounted.
-In a word, the values of UAS may be reduced later.
-The same is applied to other items.
-A bidirectional UAS is counted if forward, backward, or both directions are in the unavailable state.
-Unavailable state Forward direction Bi-direction ← ← 10 s < 10 s Unavailability detected Availability detected Unavailable Period Available Period Errored Second (non-SES)
+ltems Defin nition Severely Errored Second Count: The number of seconds during which 15% or more EBs occurred or one or more alarms were detected.
+Ratio: Ratio of SES to total seconds in availability time (SESR: Severely Errored Second Ratio) SES OTU/ODU, Stage n ODU OCI AIS LCK PLM TIM BDI ODU/TCM OCI AIS IAE LCK LTC TIM BDI BBE Background Block Error Count: EBs that excludes blocks which Ratio: Ratio of BBE to all blocks exclud Background Block Error Ratio) UAS Unavailable Time When SES continues for ten seconds, time.
+When items other than SES cont one second before the time.
+Refer to th Time Detection .
+First, the time (when determining the and then if determined, the UAS is recom- bereduced later.
+The same is applied A bidirectional UAS is counted if forw in the unavailable state. inues for ten seconds, UAS ends at he figure of Example of Unavailable start of UAS) is not counted as UAS, counted. end of UAS) is counted as UAS, and ted.
+In a word, the values of UAS may to other items.
+Time < 10 s Errored Second (no